Pressio/pressio/docs/source/index.rst

 Note, that, if you have used or use C++ templates, you *have* used concepts knowingly or not.
 This is becuase when you write a function or class template, you have some expectations of what a template is going to do.
-Concepts are basically a way to *explicitly* formalize those expectations into the code.
+Concepts are basically a way to *explicitly* formalize those expectations.

-The message we want to convey is that *"concepts" are a fundamental design part of pressio and are present everywhere in a fairly explicit manner*.
+The message we want to convey is that *"concepts" are a fundamental design part of pressio*.
 In our documentation, we make the effort to highlight the use of concepts by dedicating to each component of the library a full section (see the sidebar menu on the left) to discuss and formalize how concepts are used in that component.